Stephen Williams (fashion designer): Celebrity clients

-Stephen famously created a suit for Mitch Winehouse to wear to the 2013 Brit Awards to commemorate Mitch's late songstress daughter Amy Winehouse, as she had been nominated posthumously for Best Female Artist.
+Stephen famously created a suit for Mitch Winehouse to wear to the 2013 Brit Awards to commemorate Mitch's late singer daughter Amy Winehouse, as she had been nominated posthumously for Best Female Artist.
 She was nominated for her posthumous album Lioness: Hidden Treasures, and it was the very first time anyone had been nominated for a Brit Award posthumously.
 Mitch removed the suit jacket on the red carpet to reveal a waistcoat with a photograph of Amy silk-screened onto the back of it.
 While there were some negative comments made, the response was mainly positive, with the press around the World calling it a ‘touching tribute’.

 Collaboration with Aston Martin

 In 2013 Bespoke HQ issued a press release announcing the launch of a tailoring collection in collaboration with Aston Martin.
 The Aston Martin Collection by Bespoke HQ is a collection of luxury tailored garments designed for the Aston Martin aficionado, and includes a dinner suit with rhodium plated buttons and black onyx centres, and a blazer with British racing green stitching and the Aston Martin crest on the buttons.